 If you want a more all-rounded PC or one with better support for productivity applications as well as gaming, then you’ll want to consider the AMD chip below.

-The Ryzen 9 3900X is AMD’s best all-around processor and the best option if you’re looking for high-end performance.
+The Ryzen 9 3900X is AMD’s best all-around processor and the best option if you’re looking for high-end performance – especially when it comes to performing while streaming.
 You’ll have to pay a bit to get it, but the overall quality makes it a more than worthwhile purchase.
 The 12-core, 24 thread 3900X’s is great not just for gaming but also if you want something that can handle video editing, streaming and 3D modelling.